RetroReversing/retroReversing/categories/misc/Magazines.md

 ---|---
 19 | Yabasic Tetris by Marc Gale (Xalthorn)
 20 | Yabasic Asteriods Lab X by Christopher Rankine
+21 | Yabasic Bats in the Lab by Christopher Rankine
 21 | Trailers for Auto Modellista, Red Dread Revolver, Dino Stalker, JoJo's Bizare Adventure and others 22 | Behind the Scenes of V-Rally 3
 23 | Talking about the Mechanics of The Thing